 Constructed in 1941 Mount Rushmore is a symbol of America and is known all over the world.
 It attracts American and international tourists alike.
-The presidents represented there are Abraham Lincoln, Thomas Jefferson, George Washington and Theodore Roosevelt and you can read more about each of these famous figures here.
+The presidents represented there are Abraham Lincoln, Thomas Jefferson, George Washington and Theodore Roosevelt.

 But is not just the mountain that you can see when visiting.
 There is also a super cool interactive museum at the site.
 Where you can expect to find exhibits like rockhounding and geocaching to entertain and educate you.

 In terms of accommodation, there is a range of standard and price available.
 But why not take a peek at Comfort Inn & Suites Custer for rooms on the more reasonable side that are close to the mountain for convenience?

 Crazy Horse Memorial

 The next biggie in term of a historical site that most folks pay a visit to when in South Dakota is the Crazy Horse Memorial.

 Unlike Mount Rushmore, this memorial has never been finished but stands as a lasting testament to both Crazy Horse and all the forgotten native population of America.
 It is Crazy Horse the legendary Native American leader that lead the war party that overwhelmed Custer at Wounded knee.

 Expect the usual facilities here, such as restaurants and gifts shops.
 As a well as museums documenting authentic the Native American life and culture, that has all but been wiped out in the modern age.

 As a lot of the sites to be seen in South Dakota are pretty serious and somber, it can be a good idea to get a little light relief in now and gain.